Bachelor's of Applied Human Services Online

 Opportunities Upon Graduation

 The Bureau of Labor Statistics (2020) indicates that employment of social and human service assistants is projected to grow 13% from 2018 to 2028, much faster than the average for all occupations.
-A growing elderly population and rising demand for social services are expected to drive demand for these workers.
+A growing older adult population and rising demand for social services are expected to drive demand for these workers.
 Career opportunities associated with the Human Services major include, but are not limited to:

 - Community and Family Organizations